learn-co-curriculum/node-modules-object-lab/README.md

 ## Introduction

 We have some customer data for testing our application before we implement the real database or REST API.
-It's a bad idea to store this data in the code, so you're task is to organize the data as a separate file.
+It's a bad idea to store this data in the code, so your task is to organize the data as a separate file.
 This way it will be easier to switch from this customer data to some other source later.

 In this lab, you'll master how to create, export and import an object module, i.e., a static module.